 Applications built with Laravel have extensible codebases and are simple to maintain.
 Thanks to Laravel’s sophisticated dependency management and flexible packaging system, developers can easily add functionality to their apps.

-Microservices is a technique to create a single application as a suite of independent pieces, services connected by APIs, as opposed to the massive architectural style, which is employed when an app is developed as a single structure.
+Laravel Microservices is a technique to create a single application as a suite of independent pieces, and services connected by APIs, as opposed to the massive architectural style, that is employed when an app is developed as a single structure.
 It enables the development of numerous microservices that can be managed by different teams and written in different programming languages.

 By leveraging a microservices architecture to estimate the potential of countless little dews, the concept of “Dew Computing” is related to the architectural approaches of the Laravel software framework.